manojMadarasingha/videoTrain/README.md

 * run classification on YouTube data adding 5 rounds of synthesized data.
 Conider synthesized scenario in unseen condition with mlp

  `python3 run_mlp_on_row_data_copy.py --t_type 'YT' --data_addition_rounds 5 --ena_only_synth_traces --ena_unseen --ena_mlp`

+Citation for the related paper accepted for IEEE WoWMoM 2021.

+`@inproceedings{videotrain,
+  title={VideoTrain: A Generative Adversarial Framework for Synthetic Video Traffic Generation (in press)}, author={Kattadige, Chamara and  Muramudalige, Shashika R and Choi, Kwon Nung and Jourjon, Guillaume and Wang, Haonan and  Jayasumana, Anura  and Thilakarathna, Kanchana}, booktitle={22nd IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks}, year={2021}
+}`

+*Chamara Kattadige, Shashika R Muramudalige, Kwon Nung Choi, Guillaume Jourjon, Haonan Wang, Anura Jayasumana, and Kanchana Thilakarathna.
+2021.VideoTrain: A Generative Adversarial Framework for Synthetic Video TrafficGeneration (in press).
+In22nd IEEE International Symposium on a World of Wireless, Mobile and Multimedia Network*